ubisoft/NGitLab/README.md

-Contact me if you want to be the new maintainer of this?
+Contact me if you want to be the new maintainer
 =============
 I can't maintain this project.
 Contact me if you want to have it keep it alive.